 For the 50 Hz stimulus, a range of recovery delays were interposed between the eight induction pulses and four recovery pulses to evaluate the timecourse of recovery from short-term effects.

-Each stimulus, one frequency with one delay, was repeated at least five times with a 15 second rest period between repeated trials.
+Each stimulus, one frequency with one delay or mixed frequency, was repeated at least five times with a 15 second rest period between repeated trials.
 Spikes were recorded in the presynaptic cell along with postsynaptic responses.